Skip to main content

 In a balanced state, these two departments work in harmony.
 The Crisis Management department activates when needed and then powers down, allowing the Growth and Development department to continue its important work.
 However, in a state of chronic stress, the Crisis Management department never truly clocks out.

 Its continuous activity sends signals that can suppress the function of the Growth and Development department.
-The persistent presence of can tell the brain to slow down the HPG axis, creating an internal environment that is biochemically opposed to the goals of your TRT.
+The persistent presence of cortisol can tell the brain to slow down the HPG axis, creating an internal environment that is biochemically opposed to the goals of your TRT.

 The persistent activation of the body’s stress system can directly counteract the tissue-building signals of testosterone therapy.